Project management statistics for 2023

 PMOs are departments in charge of organization-wide project management standards, resources, and documentation.
 Larger organizations with several concurrent projects that need to be coordinated live and die by their PMOs.

-Wellingtone’s 2021 project management report provides us with many interesting statistics regarding PMOs.
+Wellingtone’s 2021 report provides us with many interesting statistics regarding PMOs.

 What do PMOs do?